About FRWA

 Heather Geist

-As the Education and Outreach Manager, Heather produces the FRWA newsletter, organizes the annual river cleanup, and provides educational programs for the public.
+As the Aquatic Habitat Manager, Heather produces the FRWA newsletter, organizes the annual river cleanup, and provides educational programs for the public.
 She manages the road-stream crossing program with a goal to upgrade culverts for aquatic passage and reduce flood risks for the community.
 Heather is also a certified state coordinator and trainer for macroinvertebrate surveys to evaluate water quality, and she coordinates water chestnut removal efforts to combat the spread of this invasive plant in our waterways.

 Ciara Kilkenny